sophiemiddleton/pyfitter/py-fitter/README.md

 ## On the Mu2e gpvm's:

-We have implemented a venv, with version control on the al9 based mu2egpvm's.
-To activate it:
+We have all our package dependecies installed in the standard Mu2e python environment

 ```
-source /exp/mu2e/data/users/sophie/mu2e_env.v1.2.0/bin/activate
+source /cvmfs/mu2e.opensciencegrid.org/env/ana/current/bin/activate

 ```